Equip your developers with relevant knowledge on OWASP Top 10 vulnerabilities

 2. Broken authentication

-When authentication functions of applications are not implemented properly, attackers can easily compromise passwords, session tokens, or keys, and take advantage of other flaws to identify as other users.
+When authentication functions of applications are not implemented properly, attackers can easily compromise passwords, session tokens, or keys, and take advantage of other flaws in order to identify as other users.

 3. Sensitive data exposure

-Weakly protected, not encrypted sensitive data in web applications, such as financial information, can be stealed or modified by attackers, and used to commit credit card fraud, identity theft, and many other crimes.
+Sensitive web application data, such as financial information, which is weakly protected or not encrypted, can be stolen or modified by attackers and used to commit credit card fraud, identity theft, and many other crimes.

 4. XML external entities

-XML external entities can be used to disclose internal files using the file URI handler, internal file shares, and to launch internal port scanning, remote code execution, and denial of service attacks.
+XML external entities can be used to expose internal files using the file URI handler and internal file shares, and to launch internal port scanning, remote code execution, and denial of service attacks.

 5. Broken access control

-Broken access control is a type of vulnerability that allows attackers to trick authorization mechanisms to gain access to limited resources, due to restrictions not properly enforced.
+Broken access control is a type of vulnerability that, due to restrictions not being properly enforced, allows attackers to gain access to restricted resources by tricking authorization mechanisms.

 6. Security misconfiguration